Redefining the intranet site experience with SharePoint in Office 365

 Building intranet sites on a reliable and agile foundation

 Our approach to modern design and functionality in SharePoint Online is dependent on a number of foundational features and functions within SharePoint Online and the greater Office 365 landscape.
 We’re taking advantage of several aspects of modern SharePoint functionality to make the intranet site experience even better for our users.

 - Azure Active Directory (Azure AD).
-Azure AD is the default directory source for data in the user profile store.
+Azure AD serves as the default directory source for data in the user profile store.
 By default, 24 Azure AD account attributes are imported to the user profile store.

 - User-supplied data.
 All licensed users can provide data from their Delve user profile page, which stores its data in Azure AD.

-- We can use an attribute in the store that contains the date a user started with Microsoft to determine whether they should be considered a new user.
-Based on this, we can provide tutorial content on certain pages, provide new hire task lists for certain sites, and make sure the user is exposed to exactly the information on our sites that a new user would want to see.
+- New user onboarding.
+We can use an attribute in the store that contains the date on which a user started at Microsoft to determine whether that user is a new user.
+Based on this information, we can provide tutorial content on certain pages, provide new-hire task lists for certain sites, and make sure the user is exposed to exactly the information on our sites that a new user would want to see.

-- We can use calculated fields to create a field that combines a user’s region with their department to direct them to relevant workshops or training opportunities in their region.
+- Local content.
+We can use calculated fields to create a field that combines users’ regions with their departments to direct them to relevant workshops or training opportunities in their area.

 The modern SharePoint site enlists comprehensive aggregation for search.
 When connecting sites together and implementing hub sites, search for hub sites aggregates to the parent site—this provides an aggregation of content that can be organized to best fit our needs.